-Exemption from payment of tuition fees (all other fees, e.g. Students' Union, materials, U-Pass, etc., must be paid) is available to residents of BC who are 65 years of age or older.
-This fee exemption is applicable to Regular Studies courses in which there are seats available after registration has been completed.
+Exemption from payment of tuition fees (all other fees, e.g., Students' Union, materials, UPass, etc., must be paid) is available to residents of BC who are 65 years of age or older.
+This fee exemption is applicable to courses in which there are seats available after registration has been completed.
+Any senior citizen wishing to register with the tuition fee exemption must submit their request in writing to registration@ langara.ca (Attn: Supervisor, Records & Registration) indicating the course(s) and section(s) into which they wish to register, prior to the first day of classes.
+Students requesting senior tuition exemption status for a course must not register themselves into the course directly.
+Tuition exemption registration is not guaranteed as it is only applicable to courses in which there are seats available, after the registration period has ended.
 Senior citizens who wish to ensure registration in a specific course may do so by registering and paying in the same manner as a regular student.
-Continuing Studies courses are not eligible for fee exemption.